Mohinga: The Soul of Burma in a Bowl

 One dish, many faces

 Across Burma, Mohinga tells a slightly different story depending on where you taste it.
-The essence — a broth thickened with rice flour and scented with lemongrass and ginger, poured over thin rice noodles — remains constant.
+The essence of a great Mohinga, a broth thickened with rice flour and scented with lemongrass and ginger, poured over thin rice noodles, remains constant.
 But regional variations offer glimpses into the country’s diverse culinary landscape.

 In Mandalay, cooks often add tender strips of banana stem for texture and subtle sweetness.
 In the coastal regions of Rakhine State, fiery chilli is used liberally to create a spicier, bolder version.
 In the Irrawaddy Delta, the broth is richer and more intense.
 Even garnishes vary: Some prefer crisp shallots, others roasted chickpeas.